WeiqunPengLab/IRTools/README.md

 The third and fourth lines give the fraction of mapped reads that can be attributed to a certain strand.
 In this example, half can be explained by "1++,1--,2+-,2-+" and half can be explained by "1+-,1-+,2++,2--".
 This indicates that the data is unstranded.
 If the large majority of reads were to be explained by "1++,1--,2+-,2-+", this would indicate that the data is strand specific to the second strand.
 If the large majority of reads were to be explained by "1+-,1-+,2++,2--", this would indicate that the data is strand specific to the first strand.
 The interpretation of the output is that same for single-end data except that rather than the mapped reads being explained by "1++,1--,2+-,2-+" and "1+-,1-+,2++,2--" they are explained by "++,--" and "+-,-+", respectively.

 Now, try repeating the steps above with the other replicates and see what you get.

+### Quantify intron retention

+`IRTools quant` allows users to detect and quantify intron retention events in RNA-Seq data.
+The intron retention events can either be quantified as an intron retention index (IRI) or intron retention coefficient (IRC).
+The IRI of a constitutive intronic region (CIR) is defined as the ratio of its read density to the read density of its adjacent constitutive exonic regions (CERs) and the IRI of a gene is defined as the ratio of the overall read density of CIRs in that gene to the overall read density of CERs.
+The IRC of a CIR is defined as the fraction of junction reads that are exon-intron junctions (average of 5' exon-intron junction reads and 3' exon-intron junction reads) and the IRC of a gene is defined as the fraction of junction reads altogether in this gene that are exon-intron junctions.
+Additionally, IRC also quantifies constitutive junctions for which the IRC is defined as the fraction of junction reads that are exon-intron junctions.
+With the parameters obtained in the previous step, run `IRTools quant` in IRI mode on the B cell replicate 1 data.